 After covering Morelia and Oaxaca City the other day, this week on the $10 series, we're going back to Mexico!
 And this time, we're going to Yucatan Peninsula to see how what you could get in Merida on the budget!

-Thanks to Shelley of Travel Mexico Solo, we’re going to find some budget-friendly things to do around the vibrant capital city of Yucatan state in Mexico.
+Thanks to Shelley of Travel To Merida, we're going to find some budget-friendly things to do around the vibrant capital city of Yucatan state in Mexico.

 So, what could you get in Merida for $10?!